The Life Sciences Law Review: Japan

 Drugs are further classified into ethical drugs and over-the-counter (OTC) drugs.
 Most ethical drugs require a prescription.
 In vitro diagnostics are usually classified as drugs rather than medical devices according to Japanese practice.

-Additionally, the 'AI' medical device category shall be introduced as part of the 2019-Amendment.
+Additionally, the 'AI' medical device category has been introduced as part of the 2019-Amendment.
 AI medical devices are generally required to update information necessary for appropriate medical evaluation ('medical bid data'); however, if approval were to be required from the authorities each time additional information is provided, there would be no timely provision of such medical devices.
 Therefore, Japan introduced a new category in which if the medical device manufacturers provide necessary and sufficient information and a schedule to the authorities, manufacturers will not be required to receive market authorisation once the AI medical device authorisation is obtained.
 The new category has been introduced in September 2020.
 Under the new provisions of this type of category, it is not necessary for applicants to submit changes because of advancements made by AI each time.

 Cosmetics are defined as substances that have a mild action on the human body, and that are intended to be used on the human body by rubbing, sprinkling or another method, with the aim of cleaning, beautifying and increasing the attractiveness, altering the appearance or keeping the skin or hair in good condition (excluding drugs and quasi-drugs).
 Cosmetics generally correspond to their counterparts in other jurisdictions; however, there are a number of discrepancies among various countries and categories.
 As such, certain products require practitioners' advice before being introduced into the Japanese market.
 In particular, products that have medical functions are often classified as quasi-drugs.

 ii Non-clinical studies